On Google Mentoring

 Gitlab bundles nginx as a web server.
 It can also be used as a reverse proxy to host other services while listening on the same port and make use of other SSL certificates.

-After answering several times to the question “Why do I have a 404 error on all my services after upgrading apache?” at work, I just decided to write about it.
+After answering several times the question “Why do I get a 404 error on all my services after upgrading Apache?” at work, I decided to write about it.

-I have been to China a lot of times, but I have never felt the Great Firewall presence as much as now.
+I have been to China many times, but I have never felt the Great Firewall presence as much as now.
 I describe below my experience with accessing external services from China.